jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -gr RTLAGC on TUNER auto -a 192K
 ```
-It has been reported by several users that adding a bandwidth setting of ``-a 192K`` can be beneficial  so it is definitely worthwhile to try with and without this filter.To find the best settings for your hardware requires some systematic experimentation whereby one parameter is changed at the time, e.g. switch RTLAGC ``on`` or ``off``. sett the TUNER to ``auto`` or try fixed tuner gains between 0 and 50.
+It has been reported by several users that adding a bandwidth setting of ``-a 192K`` can be beneficial  so it is definitely worthwhile to try with and without this filter.To find the best settings for your hardware requires some systematic experimentation whereby one parameter is changed at the time, e.g. switch RTLAGC ``on`` or ``off``, set the TUNER to ``auto`` or try fixed tuner gains between 0 and 50.
 The hardware settings available depend on the hardware and more details can be found below.

 AIS-catcher also supports the 18 Euro RPI Zero W. However, the hardware might not keep up with the high data flow.
 This can be resolved by activating **fast downsampling** via:
 ```console